jalitriver/gitlab-cmds/README.md

 users to users.xml file.
 The users.xml file can then be used as the input of other commands that accept a list of users.

-At the time of writing, searching by e-mail address does not seem to work.
-I am not sure if that is a privacy feature that need to be disabled server-side or not.
+At the time of writing, searching by e-mail address or by creation date does not seem to work.
+I am not sure if these are privacy feature that need to be disabled server-side.
 At any rate, if you are not sure of the username, you can do a substring search which will list all usernames and names that contain the substring:

  ```
  glcmds users list --match-substrings --users foo